AlejoProjects/mokeponProject/README.md

 3. **Access the web applicationo:** display the webpage on your preferred browser

-PD: this project was originally published on the projects repository.
+PD: this project was originally published on the python_projects repository originally named projects.